andreytondo/design-patterns/README.md

-explain the repository and the purpose of the project

 ## Introduction
 This maven project contains at least 1 implementation of most popular design patterns.
 100% of it covered with unit tests.